California King Bed

 "California King Bed" is a song by Barbadian singer Rihanna from her fifth studio album, Loud (2010).
 The song was written and produced by Andrew Harr and Jermaine Jackson, of the American production duo the Runners, with Priscilla Renea, Alex Delicata and Rihanna.
 The song was chosen to be a single from the album through Twitter, and it was released as the album's sixth single on May 13, 2011, by Def Jam.
 "California King Bed" is a rock and R&B power ballad.
+It received mixed reviews, with some praising Rihanna's vocals and others deeming them overraught.

 Commercially, the song topped the Polish and Slovakian charts, achieved a top-five placing in Australia, Austria, Czech Republic and Portugal, while also reaching the top-ten in Germany, New Zealand, Switzerland, the United Kingdom and others.
 In the United States, it reached the top-forty on the Billboard Hot 100 chart and topped the Dance Club Songs chart.

 Background and release

-The name of the song is that of an actual large bed size.
+In 2024, Priscilla Renea revealed to Complex that she wrote the song in ten minutes while browsing furniture online.
+She also mentioned that the song was originally intended to be pitched to Kelly Clarkson.